huangchris/Cookbook/README.md

 # CookBook

-[Heroku link][heroku] **NB:** This should be a link to your production site
+[Heroku link][heroku]

 [heroku]: http://www.cookbooks.herokuapp.com

 ## Minimum Viable Product

-OurCookbook is a site for family members to share traditional recipes or new favorites.
+Cookbooks is a site for family members to share traditional recipes or new favorites.

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->